 is the number of OFDM symbols in the HE-SIG-B field

 TGax editor: delete the section heading below and much of the following text as shown by Word track changes but keep a) the figures and b) the text which is not marked as deleted, as continuing text in this section.

-Frequency domain mapping

 Note to reader, not to be added to the draft.
 The deleted text below is replaced by new Tables xxxa and xxxb.

-The 20 MHz PPDU contains one HE-SIG-B content channel in which the Common field and User Specific field are carried as shown in Figure 27-27 (HE-SIG-B content channel for a 20 MHz PPDU).
-The Common field contains the RU allocation signaling for RUs that occur within the 242-tone RU boundary.
+The 20 MHz PPDU contains one HE-SIG-B content channel as shown in Figure 27-27 (HE-SIG-B content channel for a 20 MHz PPDU).